You can thrive in the gig economy

 The coronavirus pandemic exposed another downside of the gig economy: Even when demand is high, gig workers’ earnings can suffer.
 As Time magazine reported, although demand for services like grocery delivery skyrocketed during quarantine, so too did the supply of gig workers thanks to people who lost their jobs and needed a way to earn money.
 That meant more workers competing for each gig that came through, driving wages down.

-And lastly, being a gig worker means you don’t get the benefits that come with traditional employment, such as health insurance, stock options and 401(k) matching.
-So you have to take that into account when calculating how much you’ll need to earn in your contract work to make it worth leaving your desk job.
+And lastly, being a gig worker means you don’t get the benefits that come with traditional employment, such as health insurance, stock options, and 401(k) matching.
+So you have to take that into account when calculating how much extra money you’ll need to earn in your contract work to make it worth leaving your desk job.
+Plus, you might need to consider unemployment insurance, accident insurance and the cost of a health insurance plan.

 Would joining the gig economy suit you?

 Despite it becoming increasingly common, solopreneurship in the gig economy isn’t for everyone.
-If you’re considering becoming a gun for hire, ask yourself:
+If you’re considering becoming an independent contractor, ask yourself:

-• What skills can I offer?
-Do I need to improve on them?
+• What technical skills can I offer?
+Do I need to improve my skill set?

 • Can I deal with uncertainty?

-• Am I a self-starter who gets stuff done?
+• Am I a self-starter who gets things done?

 • Are people willing to pay for what I’m offering?